Bhabiji Ghar Par Hain!: Plot

 The show is set in the fictional "Modern Colony" in Kanpur and revolves around two neighbouring couples.
-The husbands, Vibhuti Narayan Mishra and Manmohan Tiwari, have been married for seven years and are bored with their marriages while being smitten with each other's wives, unbeknownst to one another.
+The husbands, Vibhuti Narayan Mishra and Manmohan Tiwari, have been married for seven years and are bored with their marriages, while being smitten with each other's wives, unbeknownst to one another.

 Manmohan Tiwari is a successful undergarment businessman.
-Often referred to as "Kaccha Baniyaan" (a slang term for selling undergarments), he spends most of his time selling undergarments.
-In contrast, his wife, Angoori Tiwari, is a simple and naive housewife.
+Often referred to as "Kaccha Baniyaan" (a slang term for someone who sells undergarments), he spends most of his time managing his business.
+In contrast, his wife, Angoori Tiwari, is a simple and naïve housewife.

 Their neighbour, Vibhuti Narayan Mishra, was once an unsuccessful insurance agent and is now unemployed.
 Often referred to as "Nalla" (a slang term for being unemployed), he spends most of his time doing household chores.
-In contrast, his wife, Anita Mishra, is a headstrong, smart, modern woman who runs grooming classes.
-She is the breadwinner of the family and despises her husband's unemployment and laziness.
+In contrast, his wife, Anita Mishra, is a headstrong, intelligent, and modern woman who runs grooming classes.
+She is the breadwinner of the family and disapproves of her husband's unemployment and laziness.

-Their houses are located across the street from each other, with the Tiwaris residing in House No. 6 and the Mishras in House No. 9.
-The Tiwaris own their house, while the Mishras live in a rental property that belonged to Anita's uncle.
-Most of the plot unfolds in their respective homes, and the characters often visit a nearby tea stall, 'Gupta Tea Center,' where they discuss their lives and general affairs.
-As both men devise schemes to impress each other's wives—Angoori and Anita—they end up undermining each other and creating more problems for everyone involved.
+Their houses are located opposite each other, with the Tiwaris residing in House No. 6 and the Mishras in House No. 9.
+The Tiwaris own their house, while the Mishras live in a rented property that belonged to Anita's uncle.
+Much of the plot unfolds in their respective homes, and the characters often visit a nearby tea stall, "Gupta Tea Center", where they discuss their lives and daily affairs.

+As both men devise schemes to impress each other's wives—Angoori and Anita—they frequently undermine one another and create further complications for everyone involved.